tytydraco/yessleep/out/I_Thought_My_Boyfriend_Was_The_Love_Of_My_Life_Until_I_Discovered_He_Was_Drugging_Me_At_Night_.md

 Stephen was the first love of my life and this was my first serious relationship.
 I didn’t want to spoil things by making him sleep in the spare room.

 I liked having Stephen around.
-He made a real fuss over me and he would me camomile tea every night before bed.
+He made a real fuss over me and he would bring me camomile tea every night before bed.

 The pain in my hip was sharp and pulsated up the right side of my body.
 I jumped from my bed and nearly collapsed to the floor as I struggled to get to the bathroom.